-In the Kenyan capital, four MSF ambulances are on standby - ready to respond to emergencies after the sun goes down
+In the Kenyan capital, four ambulances from Médecins Sans Frontières / Doctors Without Borders (MSF) are on standby - ready to respond to emergencies after the sun goes down.

 Medical emergencies can happen at any time of day or night.
 But in the Mathare and Eastleigh districts of the Kenyan capital Nairobi, poor security and few ambulances mean that people here struggle to reach medical care after the sun goes down.